drgimpfen/Docker-Archiver/DEPLOY.md

   - /mnt/backups:/archives
   - /opt/stacks:/opt/stacks        # ← Auto-detected (host:container paths must match)
   - /home/user/docker:/home/user/docker  # ← Auto-detected
+  - ./downloads:/tmp/downloads      # Optional: persist generated downloads (recommended)
 ```

 If stacks are not mounted as identical bind mounts, the app may ignore them and jobs can fail.
 See the Dashboard bind-mount warnings and README troubleshooting section for guidance.

+Note: `/tmp/downloads` is used for temporary download files and is treated as a fixed ignore for bind-mount mismatch checks (similar to `/archives` and `/var/run/docker.sock`).
+Mount it if you want generated download files to persist across container restarts.

 ### 4. Start Services